reganveve/test-ojbect-to-world-interaction/README.md

 ### What's provided?

-You're provided with a first-person character controller and a village environment to get you started, feel free to modify, replace these in any way you see fit so that it works nicely with your inventory and object placement.
-You'll mainly be tested on your approach with the UI required for this task, though any extra effort will be taken into account.
+You're provided with a first-person character controller and a free village environment from Unity Asset Store, just to get you started, feel free to modify or replace these in any way you see fit, whatever you like, the focus will be on your object-placement system, though anything else you do will be taken into account.

 <img width="1470" height="959" alt="image" src="https://github.com/user-attachments/assets/2664a28b-8ee3-45d6-b43a-bb906b562efb" />